Windows81/Roblox-Freedom-Distribution/README.md

   --web_port, -wp, -p [WEB_PORT]
                         Port number for the web server to run from.
   --quiet, -q           Suppresses console output.
-  --skip_web            Only runs the RCC binary, skipping hosting the
+  --skip_web            Skips hosting the webserver.
-                        webserver.
+  --keep_cache          Skips deleting cached content specific to the host you
-  --keep_cache          Skips deleting host-specific cached content from the
+                        are connecting to.
+Searches in the
                         %LocalAppData%\Temp\Roblox\http directory.
   --skip_download       Disables auto-download of RFD binaries from the
                         internet.